 NO2 is associated with adverse health effects and these can be long term (chronic) and short term (acute).
 The effects are on the respiratory system and generally may increase the symptoms of asthma and lung disease.

-Below you can download information detailing how and where we monitor NO2, as well as maps highlighting key areas.
+Below in our annual reports, you can download information detailing how and where we monitor NO2, as well as maps highlighting key areas.

 Air quality reports